statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

-## Questions that will be hard to address during lecture.
+## Questions that will be hard to address during seminar
 1. Could you please confirm the following statements?
   To test many variables at once for their significance we use q values.
   > Yes this is common practice.

   Q values are caclulated by the benjamini hochberg procedure?
-  > No, the B-H procedure, which I do not think we have material on, is a method to estimate an upper bound on the FDR.
+  > No, the B-H procedure, which is not included in the study material, is a method to estimate an upper bound on the FDR.

   And that works by ranking the p values lowest to highest, assigning ranks from 1-n .
   > Yes that is how the BH procedure works.
 (Not part of this course.)

   Then the q values are calculated as ((rank divided by number of p values)*False discovery rate).
   > Not really.
 First FDRs are calculated, then the FDRs are smoothed into q-values.

   Then we have a list with p values and q values, and we look for the highest p values, that is still lower then its associated q values? and all p values with lower ranks are significant?
   > Not sure I follow.

   This limits the number of p values we consider to be significant, by discarding p values even though they are below the critical value?
   > No, in the end we treshold our findings based on the *q* value.

 1. Can you explain in more detail what the q value is, I didn't understand the explanation in the video

-1. Could the choice of statistical method also depend on what kind of feature is being investigated or is it only the number of features that are of interest?

 1. Can  q-value provide biological meaningful data, while rejecting hypothesis?
 What are the limitations of q values statistics?
 At what cases q value statistics is applicable?
 At what cases p-value is preferable over q-value?
 Will the q-values still  be accurate if it is applied to enormously big sample size?

-1. Could you clarify how q-values cause the monotonically decreasing FDR function and why is this important?

-1. Theoretically, multiple testing correction should be performed every time that more than one test is done.
-However, is this the case in real-life research?
-Is there a maximum number of features that can be reliably tested and reported as significant (or not) without multiple testing correction?